Beluga-T/ECS162_Web_Games_Projects/README.md

 # ECS162_Web_Games_Projects
-Check actually Website Here: https://beluga-t.github.io/ECS162_Web_Games_Projects/
+Check out the actual website here: [ECS162 Web Games Projects](https://beluga-t.github.io/ECS162_Web_Games_Projects/)

-# Overview of the project
+## Overview of the project
-    This project is a simple web game arcade that contains four games: Hangman, Wordle, Classic Snake Game, and Tic Tac Toe.
-    The project is created for the course ECS 162 Web Programming at the University of California, Davis.
-    The project is created by Timothy Dare and Siwei Tan.
+This project is a simple web game arcade featuring four games: Hangman, Wordle, Classic Snake Game, and Tic Tac Toe.
+It was created for the course ECS 162 Web Programming at the University of California, Davis by Timothy Dare and Siwei Tan.

-    We have created a simple web game arcade that contains four games: Hangman, Wordle, Classic Snake Game, and Tic Tac Toe.
-    We maintained a consistent design style for the game icons and the overall layout of the website.
-    The starry background use a canvas element to create a starry night sky effect. the stars are randomly generated and animated to create a twinkling effect.
-    the size of the stars is related to the speed of the stars, which is determined by the size of the stars. the larger the stars, the slower they move up.
-    All the icons and image assets are from Flaticon, and the links to the original icons are provided in the game and its shown right below the game icons.
+The design maintains a consistent style across game icons and the overall layout.
+A starry night sky background, implemented using a canvas element, features randomly generated stars that twinkle and move.
+The size of the stars inversely affects their movement speed; larger stars move slower.
+All icons and image assets are sourced from Flaticon, with original icon links provided below each game icon.

-# Snake Game
+## Snake Game
-    Adapted from a project by anantaraha on GitHub: https://github.com/anantaraha/snakeloop This project is licensed under the MIT License: https://github.com/anantaraha/snakeloop/blob/main/LICENSE
+Adapted from a project by anantaraha on GitHub ([Original Project](https://github.com/anantaraha/snakeloop)), this game is licensed under the MIT License ([License](https://github.com/anantaraha/snakeloop/blob/main/LICENSE)).

+Enhancements include:
-    We added a starry night sky background to the game arcade. change the color of the snake and the food to match the color scheme of the game arcade.
+- Addition of a starry night sky background to match the arcade theme.
+- Color adjustments for the snake and food to align with the arcade's color scheme.
-    We added a game over screen that displays the final score and high score of the player store in localstoreage.
+- A game over screen that displays the final score and high score, stored in localStorage.
-    We add mode buttons to change the speed of the snake as well as the difficulty of the game.
+- Mode buttons to adjust the snake's speed and the game's difficulty.
+- Eliminate all the alert function

-# Tic Tac Toe
+## Tic Tac Toe
-    Adapted from Profeesor's source code.
-    We added a starry night sky background to the game arcade.
+Adapted from the Professor's source code, this version also includes the starry night sky background consistent with the arcade's theme.